selectiveintellect/vic/README.md

 #Testing the Module

-To test you will need to have `App::Prove` installed.
+To test you will need to have `App::Prove` installed if you're developing

     $ prove -lv t

+Another option is to use `Build.PL`

+    $ ./Build test

 #Vim Syntax